acse-ota19/acse-9-independent-research-project-LCS18/README.md

 #### Main files
 * custom_dataset.py: CustomImageTensorDataset class, written to apply transforms to both "img" and "target" (boxes).
 * data_augmentation.py: Custom transforms for data augmentation in object detection.
 * ml.py: Main code for training.
+Needs a dataset as input (loaded using the CustomImageTensorDataset class).
 Uses all the previously mentioned files to train a model.
+Outputs a .pt file.
 * compute_toto.py: Main code to perform predictions using a trained model on videos available on Dataiku.
 Used on Dataiku (https://www.dataiku.com/ for more information about the data platform).
+Inputs: videos.
+Outputs: dataframe (table as .csv or .xls)
 * yt-loading-and-predicting.ipynb: Gets the results of prediction for public data downloaded from Youtube.
 Can plot the corresponding frame and its predicted boxes (detected people).

 #### For data preparation